Hjalmar Peterson

-Hjalmar Peterson (7 February 1886 - 24 June 1960) was a singer and comedian from Sweden, who achieved great popularity during the 1910s and 1920s.
+Hjalmar Peterson (7 February 1886 - 24 June 1960) was a singer and comedian from Sweden, who achieved wide popularity during the 1910s and 1920s.
 His stage name was Olle i Skratthult (Olle from Laughtersville).

 Life

 Career

 Hjalmar Peterson was born in Munkfors, Värmland.
 After emigrating to the United States in 1906 and living in Willmar, Minnesota, for many years, he eventually settled in Minneapolis.
 At first Peterson worked as a bricklayer in the new country, but before long he embarked on a career as a professional entertainer.
 In that role he returned to Sweden in 1909 and during a six-month tour gathered the songs, stories and jokes he would later use on stage in America.

 Back in America Peterson adopted the persona of Olle i Skratthult and began performing on the Scandinavian-language vaudeville circuit.
 Olle was a bondkomiker (peasant comic), and he dressed the part with a blacked-out tooth and straw-colored wig.
 By 1916 he had a touring group, and the following year he married the company's leading lady, Olga Lindgren.

-Olle i Skratthult was a full-time entertainer for most of his adult life and for many years was the most famous performer in Scandinavian vaudeville.
-During the 1920s he toured the country with a large band and was enthusiastically greeted by both ethnic and mainstream audiences.
+Olle i Skratthult was a full-time entertainer for most of his adult life and for many years was a prominent performer in Scandinavian vaudeville.
+During the 1920s he toured the country with a large band and was greeted by both ethnic and mainstream audiences.
 His touring company also had several actors.
 An evening's entertainment often began with a short play and ended with a public dance.
 Olle was generally not in the featured work but appeared between acts in olios, during which he told far-fetched stories and sang diverting songs.
 A full-length theatrical evening was rare unless it was F. A. Dahlgren's musical drama Värmlänningarna (The people of Värmland).